sevmorris/debian-post-install-tasks/README.md

 sudo apt -y install curl openssh-server ii git figlet tldr neofetch deborphan aptitude htop
 ```

-I typically set up ssh and switch to it to finish the rest of the following steps.
+I sometimes set up ssh and switch to it to finish the rest of the following steps.
 <br><br>

 <details>